Dr. Jorge E. Scarpin

 B.Sc. in Accounting, University of São Paulo, 1992

-Scarpin’s research interests are in financial accounting and accounting education.
+Professor Scarpin’s research interests are in financial accounting and accounting education.
 His past research has been focused on financial accounting and corporate finance.
 He worked with International Accounting Standards (IFRS), comprehensive income, value relevance and financial disclosure.
 He is also working with technology in accounting education.
 He has published many articles in these areas in refereed journals and conference proceedings.
-He is also a reviewer for journals and conferences and a member of the educational council on the Brazilian Accounting Board (CFC).
+He is also a reviewer for journals and conferences and a member of the educational council on the Brazilian Accounting Board (CFC in Portuguese).